Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 Best for: Security

-The service is currently rolling out diskless RAM production servers for more security, and NordVPN also supports Peer-to-Peer file-sharing, although only on specific servers.
+The service has rolled out diskless RAM production servers for more security, and NordVPN also supports Peer-to-Peer file-sharing, although only on specific servers.
+NordVPN also recently added a Threat Protection tool to their arsenal of security features, which will scan files downloaded onto your device for malware, help you avoid malicious websites, and block advertisements and trackers.

 - Risk-free money-back guarantee